 Contact Margaret Buhr, Director of Education, for more information.

 GLAB FAMILY ART STUDIO

 The newly remodeled Glab Children’s Gallery and Family Art Studio offers an inviting space for children and their families to create art through a variety of interactive art activities, free of charge.
-The downstairs gallery area also hosts annual student art shows featuring selected works of art from student artists, while the Classroom is host to the Museum’s Saturday morning and summer camp programs, which introduces students to a variety of hands-on art-making opportunities and meets throughout the year.
+The downstairs gallery area also hosts annual student art shows featuring selected works of art from area student artists, while the classroom is host to the Museum’s Saturday morning and Summer/Spring art camp programs, which introduce students to a variety of hands-on art-making opportunities and meets throughout the year.